AdobeDocs/experience-manager-screens.en/help/user-guide/project-level-image-playback-duration.md

 ---
 title: Project Level Image Playback Duration
-seo-title: Project Level Image Playback Duration
-description: This functionality allows you to define image playback duration at the project level.
+description: Learn how you define image playback duration at the project level.
-seo-description: This functionality allows you to define image playback duration at the project level.
 contentOwner: jsyal
 ---